TechnicJelle/BlueMapNativeAddonTemplate/README.md

 all platforms and all versions that BlueMap supports, including the CLI!\
 Just put the `.jar` file in BlueMap's `packs/` directory, and it should work out of the box.

+The config file(s) for this addon are where configs normally are on your platform.
+(So *next to* BlueMap's own config folder.)

 To reload this addon, just reload BlueMap itself with `/bluemap reload`.

 ## [Click here to download!](../../releases/latest)